Skip to main content

 Note

-Some reports mention 280,000+ stars.
-The actual number fluctuates because GitHub periodically cleans up bot stars.
-The 247,000+ figure cited here is the cleaned number from March 2026.
+Some reports mention 320,000+ stars.
+The actual number fluctuates because GitHub periodically purges bot-generated stars.
+The 295,000+ figure cited here is the cleaned number.

 OpenClaw does not just attract developers.
-The website now sees 27 million monthly visitors.
-The platform has 2 million monthly active users.
-And the growth is not slowing down.
+The website, OpenClaw.ai, now sees 38 million monthly visitors.
+The platform has 3.2 million monthly active users.
+And while growth is slowing down, it remains impressive.

 Source: SimilarWeb, own research